Ready to start a podcast but not sure what's all involved?

 A smartphone is faster, but recording to your computer will probably result in better-quality audio.
 Either method can work though, especially at first!

-If you want to use your smartphone, you will need…
+If you want to publish via your smartphone, you will need…

 And that is about it!
 For the recording app, you can use an app called Voice Recorder HD.
 This app is available on Apple and Android phones, and is very popular for recording podcasts on a smartphone.